Percussion Collective: Seaborne

 Sound the Bells!

-Finest City Wind Orchestra Presents.
-“Sound the Bells!”
+The Finest City Wind Orchestra presents Sound the Bells!

-Works by Williams, Giroux, Daugherty, Grainger
+…featuring works by Williams, Giroux, Daugherty, and Grainger

 Our Spring concerts will be just as exciting!
 March’s “Sound the Bells!” will explore the noble, the venerable, and sometimes funny “ding” of a bell, and culminate with Percy Grainger’s magnum opus Lincolnshire Posy.